iamkemoo/Grants-Program/applications/Mintickt Grant.md

 Please include here

-- how you intend to use, enhance, promote and support your project in the short term, and
+- how you intend to use, enhance, promote and support your project in the short term, and Our goal is to become a ticketing platform for B2C and B2B and to work with creators to offer the most unique ticket designs from artists around the world on our platform.

+Our short term goal is to start with some small events or festivals to test our product with a smaller user base.

 - the team's long-term plans and intentions in relation to it.
+In the long term, we would like to launch various marketing campaigns on different social media channels to attract more users to our platform.
+Our biggest goal is to bring Web2 users to Web3, so we want to make it as easy as possible to get started.

 ## Additional Information :heavy_plus_sign: